Brief – Day 1

 Day 1 – 5.3km (moderate) Time on track – approximately 3 hours including stops and breaks (not including hike to the summit)

 Meet your guide at Telephone Box Junction (TBJ) at Mt Stirling at 10:00am.

 To get to TBJ, travel along Mt Buller Road in the direction of Mt Buller.
 Pass through the Mt Buller/Stirling Resort Entry Gate and immediately turn left on to Mt Stirling Road.
 Travel approximately 10 minutes to TBJ.
-Mt Stirling Road is a dirt road, but suitable for 2 wheel drive vehicles.
+Mt Stirling Road is an unsealed road, but suitable for 2 wheel drive vehicles.
+Care should be taken on mountain roads at all times.
 There is a plenty of free parking at TBJ.

-Upon arrival at TBJ, you will meet your guide, who will help you sort out all the equipment, clothing, water and food you will need for your hike and help you pack your backpacks.
+Upon arrival at TBJ, you will meet your guide, who will help you sort out all the equipment, clothing, water and food that you will need for your hike.

 Your guide will run you through a briefing session, which will take approximately 20 minutes.

 Now let’s start your hiking adventure.
 You will depart from TBJ at approximately 11:00am making your way up to Bluff Spur Memorial Hut along a nice wide trail that gently winds its way up the mountain.
 Hiking is all about enjoying the nature and what’s around you, so we will not be rushing up the hill.
 I want you to stop for photos, smell the wildflowers, take deep breaths of the fresh high country air and exhale the experience.
 We will even find a nice little spot to sit and enjoy lunch.
 About 3 hours later, we will arrive at our campsite located amongst beautiful Snow Gums, next to the Bluff Spur Memorial Hut.
 This is where the views start opening up and from your campsite you will see The Bluff and Mt MacDonald.
 After setting up camp, you will be free to explore the hut and its surroundings.